simpleavr/lp_8bitfft/README.md

 	. utilize Educational BoosterPack; mic for input, potentiometer for pre-amp biasing . draws power from launchpad
-	. square signal generator from TA0.1 toggling, good for initial testing
+	. square signal generator from TA0.1 toggling, good for initial testing .
+TA0.1 ouput to P1.6 (io) or P2.6 (buzzer)
+	.
+P1.3 button used to cycle thru 1. no ouput, 2.
+P1.6 signal, 3.
+P2.6 buzzer
+	* in mode 2 and 3, both band and amplitude scales are linear
+	* in mode 3, signals are distorted after passing buzzer and condensor mic, especially in low frequency

           TI LaunchPad + Educational BoosterPack